nose-devs/nose2/docs/usage.rst

     -B, --output-buffer   Enable output buffer
-    -D, --debugger        Enter pdb on test fail or error --collect-only        Collect and output test names, do not run any tests --log-capture         Enable log capture
+    -D, --debugger        Enter pdb on test fail or error --collect-only        Collect but do not run tests.
+With '-v', this will output test names --log-capture         Enable log capture
     -P, --print-hooks     Print names of hooks in order of execution